-Deborah Stephenson is an educator, academic writer, author, presenter, and entrepreneur.
-Debbie worked in education first as a teacher, before starting her business, TWC Educational Programs, Inc. that sold and published her K-5 writing program and 1-5 intercession, a complete language arts program.
+Deborah Stephenson is an educator, presenter, author, and entrepreneur.
+Debbie worked in education first as a teacher before she started her business that sold and published her K-5 supplemental writing program, The Write Connection, and 1-4 intersession, Ollie's Adventure Series, a complete language arts program.

-Now with the adoption of Common Core, students are required to write more non-fiction in the content areas such as science and social students.
-Though it took some time, Debbie already knew that students gained more by writing in those areas.
-With being nearly twenty years ahead of the times, The Write Connection has been carefully fine tuned to meet the current nationwide requirements.
+With the adoption of Common Core, students are now required to write more non-fiction in the content areas such as science and social studies.
+Though it took some time, Debbie already knew that students gained more by writing in these academically rich content areas and it also prepared them for college and career.